pdf-association/arlington-pdf-model/TestGrammar/README.md

 msbuild -m TestGrammar.sln -t:Rebuild -p:Configuration=Debug -p:Platform=x64
 ```

 Compiled binaries will be in [TestGrammar/bin/x86](./bin/x86) or [TestGrammar/bin/x64](./bin/x64).
 Debug binaries end with `..._d.exe`.
-In order to select the PDF SDK, either open and change in the Visual Studio IDE (_as above_) or hand edit [platform/msvc/2019/TestGrammar.vcxproj](platform/msvc/2019/TestGrammar.vcxproj) or [platform/msvc/2022/TestGrammar.vcxproj](platform/msvc/2022/TestGrammar.vcxproj) in an XML aware text editor:
+In order to select the PDF SDK, either open and change in the Visual Studio IDE (_as above_) or hand edit [platform/msvc/2022/TestGrammar.vcxproj](platform/msvc/2022/TestGrammar.vcxproj) in an XML aware text editor:

 ```
 <PreprocessorDefinitions>ARL_PDFSDK_PDFIUM;...